 Now that we are home I can safely say that we saved our biggest adventure for last.
 You’ll want to read more about about to expect in this post, but if you’re looking to splurge on one thing during your trip to Costa Rica with kids, it should be this.
 The cost is $85 per person and includes transportation and lunch.

 When anyone asks my boys about our trip this is the thing they talk about most.
 We chose to go with a company called Canopy Safari out of Quepos (same area as Manuel Antonio) and I would highly recommend them.
 The guides were professional, friendly, and treated my kids like family.

 One of our guides even offered to carry my sleeping 5 year old to the shuttle bus at the end of our tour.

 This was a definite win for all of us.
 Even for me!
 And I HATE heights!

 Tip: Bring cash if you want to purchase the professional photos at the end.
+All helmets have a GoPro attachment on them but we don’t own one so we would have missed out on capturing any pictures.
 The cost is based on the size of your party ($20 per adult and $10 per child).
 We paid $70 for ours and I don’t regret it.